 Now, pets, pets are a different story entirely.
 The owners proudly strutted their dogs around, allowing strangers to pet them and get in closer for a cuddly warm embrace.
 One woman had her german shepherd perform tricks for me, taking snowballs and

 I think this might be one of the incentives of the man who ice sculpts.
 His various ice images are found scattered throughout town, with a specific theme for each business that chooses to let him sculpt something for them.
 This ice clock shown to the left had a moving pendulum, which I thought was just awesome.
 Sculptor man said he did something via computer technology to get that to happen.
 Wow, I thought.
 This guy was so creative with ice.
 And now the computer age is embracing Mother Nature's ice forms.
 Technology is certainly here to stay.
 Such a beautiful artform, nevertheless, and when the sun glints off the ice, striking abstract formations result.
-It's all a win-win situation.
-The business or store gets advertising, the iceman gets recognition and allows his creative spirit free rein, and the public comes in for the Fest and other charms that Frankfort offers.
+It's all

 I've often said I have a journalist heart, so if I feel curious enough, I'll ask questions of whoever I am photographing.
 As the ice sculptor man finished his seal creation on stage, and I noticed the crowds had really dwindled down, I decided to strike up a conversation.
-I asked him whether he misses his ice sculptures as they melt down, eventually into a puddle of water.
-He said "No, I can always create more".
-I loved that statement, so light, so carefree and it resonated with me personally.
-I think its important to interact with others, because there is always a piece of gold you can take into your own heart.
-I, too, can let go of my creations without fear to the world, knowing that there is always something new within me to tap into and share.
+I asked him whether he

 All in all, it was an interesting day.
 I got to see a sculptor express his creative spirit in a unique way.
 Like minds like this stoke my own creative juices, which was evident in my owe picture-taking urges.
 Wandering around, looking for interesting subject matter to capture, and just striking up conversations here and there, satisfied my restless winter spirit.
 I continue to find that being creative and pushing that part of me is a learning process that never gets boring.
 Though I seem to be dreaming more often of sunny beaches and rose gardens, staying in the now and embracing what I can do at present, like the Ice Festival, helped ease those longings.